deepchecks/deepchecks/README.md

 [monitoring quickstart](https://docs.deepchecks.com/monitoring/stable/user-guide/tabular/auto_quickstarts/plot_quickstart.html)
 to have it up and running on your data.

-You'll then be able to see the results and interact with the UI looks like this:
+You'll then be able to see the checks results over time, set alerts, and interact with the dynamic deepchecks UI that looks like this:

 <p align="center">
    <img src="docs/source/_static/images/general/monitoring-app-ui.gif" width="800">